Queen of Outer Space: Plot

-In the year 1985, Captain Patterson (Eric Fleming) and his spaceship crew (Dave Willock, Patrick Waltz, and Paul Birch) take their rocketship to an Earth space station.
-En route, the space station is destroyed by an interstellar energy beam, which also damages their rocketship.
-The crewman crash land on Venus and are quickly captured.
-They learn the planet is under the dictatorship of the cruel Queen Yllana (Laurie Mitchell), a masked woman who has most men killed, keeping only male mathematicians and scientists on a prison colony moon orbiting Venus.
-In the queen's palace, the astronauts are aided by a beautiful courtier named Talleah (Zsa Zsa Gabor) and her Venusian friends (Lisa Davis, Barbara Darrow, and Marilyn Buferd).
+In the year 1985, Captain Neal Patterson and his spaceship crew, Lt.
+Mike Cruze and Lt.
+Larry Turner, are assigned to escort Professor Konrad to an Earth space station.

+While en route, the space station is destroyed by a mysterious interstellar energy beam, which also damages their rocketship, and causes it to crash land on a planet that Konrad reveals to his shocked companions as Venus.
+The four men are later captured by an army of aggressive, beautiful women with ray guns.
+The men are brought before the governing council where they learn the planet is under the dictatorship of the cruel Queen Yllana, a masked woman who has had most men killed, keeping only male mathematicians and scientists on a prison colony moon orbiting Venus.

+In a detainment area in the queen's palace, Konrad tells the men that he believes that the beam not only destroyed the space station and caused their rocket ship to crash on Venus but it may have originated from Venus.
+They are later aided by a beautiful courtier named Talleah and her Venusian friends Motiya and Kaeel.
 The women long for the love and attention of men again and plot to overthrow the evil queen to reestablish the "old order".